-Natural gas is fed into a purification stage to remove substances which can adversely affect downstream catalysts (e.g. species containing sulphur, chloride etc.)

-The purified feed then passes into the reforming section in which natural gas is converted into a synthesis gas (CO.
+- Natural gas is fed into a purification stage to remove substances which can adversely affect downstream catalysts (e.g. species containing sulphur, chloride, etc.). - The purified feed then passes into the reforming section in which natural gas is converted into a synthesis gas (CO,

-CO_2 H2).
-In a conventional ammonia Water gas shift: flowsheet, two stages of reforming occur; primary reforming and secondary reforming (which also introduces No into the process gas).
+CO_2 , H_2).
+In a conventional ammonia flowsheet, two stages of reforming occur; primary reforming and secondary reforming (which also introduces N_2 into the process gas).

-shifted to further increase the H2 content through the conversion of CO into CO2. • CO_o is then removed, usually through chemical or physical absorption, although pressure swing adsorption is sometimes used per performance).
+- The reformed process gas is then shifted to further increase the H2 content through the conversion of CO into CO2. - CO2 is then removed, usually through chemical or physical absorption, although pressure swing adsorption is sometimes used. - A methanation stage is included to remove carbon oxides down to trace levels (carbon oxides will poison the ammonia synthesis catalyst and hamper performance). - The process gas then enters the ammonia synthesis loop in which ammonia is formed.

-formed